FrankChen2023/test/README.md

 2. 'Setting' --> 'Actions' --> 'General' --> 'Workflow permissions'.
 Switch to 'Read and write permission' from 'Read repository contents and packages permissions'.

 # Q&A
+#### Q: I upload a PDF file, but I can not find the result files on the site.
+A: In this case, please go to the '_datasets' dirctory and try to find the result files in it.
+The created files always name like 'PDFname-1.md'.
+If you can find some files in the directory and there are some contents in them, it means all things are alright, you can refresh the site page or try to clear your browser cookies and then open the site again.
+If you can not find any file names as the form, it means the process failed.
+Please check the step and caution above, and ensure that your input file and operating steps are in rule.
 #### Q: When I upload a file and fail with 'that’s a big file.
 Try again with a file smaller than 25MB.
 A: Because github doesn't allow user to upload a file bigger than 25MB directly on github site.
 You can try to clone the repo to you local repo and move your PDF into the directory 'Source' and push it onto remote repo.
 If your PDF is larger than 100MB, please use Git LFS (Large File Storage).
 #### Q: The github actions fail, the error is nothing to commit.
 A: This situation always happen when you make changes but not upload file in 'Source' directory.
 Take it easy, it won't lead to any crash or unexpected.
 #### Q: I upload a PDF file but no content in the result (created files).
-A: It may happen if the system has processed more than 30 pages within 24 hours.
+A: It may happen if the system has processed more than 40 pages within 24 hours.
 When a same IP uses Trancribus frequently in a period, it will always receive a ban (last for 24 hours) from Transcribus.
 If so, please try your work after the ban, and notice that the existed files in '_dataset' may need to be deleted manually.
 #### Q: I change the file name in the datasets, but it doesn't work on the site.
 A: Please check whether you keep the title value same as the file name after you change.
 The name on the site is according to the title value, which is part of the content of files in datasets.
 You can find the line very easily in the '_datasets' --> open the file you change and edit it.
 We strongly suggest you to change the title value whenever you change the dataset filename.
 # Any other IT question: